MochiAndCake/2021-OutStem-Challenge/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+To build the /docs folder that's used for GitHub Pages in this case, I used `npm run build -- --prod --baseHref="https://mochiandcake.github.io/2021-OutStem-Challenge/"`.

 ## Running unit tests